 - Hot flashes and heart palpitations – Sweaty, hot flashes with a racing heart can occur during menopause, similar to panic attacks.
 If you also experience fear, worry and shortness of breath, you may have an anxiety disorder.

 Mental health can be strained during menopause.
-Women who have previously experienced depression or anxiety disorders are more likely to have a resurgence during menopause, but anyone can experience mental health disorders linked to menopausal changes.
+Women who have previously experienced depression or anxiety disorders are more likely to have reoccurrence of symptoms during menopause, but anyone can experience mental health disorders linked to menopausal changes.
 When mental health menopause symptoms are consistent and last for two weeks or more, it is a sign you should seek treatment.

 Treatments for Menopausal Mental Health Issues

 Seeking mental health support during menopause can help you live a healthier and happier life.
-At FEM Women’s Wellness, we offer individual therapy as well as support groups for women struggling with mental health issues related to menopause.
-You do not need to go through this time alone.
+At FEM Women’s Wellness, we individualized treatment plans that can support mental health issues related to menopause.
+Our experienced GYN providers are NAMS certified and experienced with Hormonal Replacement Treatment which can help to lay the ground work to support changes during menopause that may impact your mental health.
+Our team works collaboratively to ensure you are treated as a whole person and you do not need to go through this time alone.
 Contact our mental health team at our clinic in the Carson City and Reno, NV, area to schedule an appointment.